What’s the Top Solution for Fake Retail Accounts?

 A clever technique for catching them is to use a “honeypot.”
 This is a hidden field in your registration form that is invisible to human users but visible to bots.
 Since bots are programmed to fill out every field they find, they’ll fall right into the trap.
 When you see data in that hidden field, you know you’re dealing with a bot, not a real person.

-Why Fake Accounts Are a Threat to Your Business
+How Fake Accounts Threaten Your Business

 It’s easy to dismiss fake accounts as a minor nuisance, like digital weeds in your user garden.
 But the reality is far more serious.
 These accounts are not just empty profiles; they are tools used by bad actors to exploit your systems, drain your resources, and undermine the trust you’ve built with real customers.
 When bots create accounts using fake or stolen information, they open the door to a wide range of harmful activities.
 From financial fraud to data manipulation, the impact of these synthetic users can ripple through every part of your organization.